-Reductions for public, non-profit or foreign pensions
+Reductions for public, non-profit, or foreign pensions

-For employees who attain eligibility for both tier I benefits and certain government pension or other payments after 1985, a reduction may be required for receipt of a public pension based, in part or in whole, on employment not covered by railroad retirement or social security after 1956.
-This also applies to payments from a non-profit organization or from certain foreign governments or employers.
-Usually, an employee's tier I benefit will not be reduced by more than 1/2 of his or her pension from noncovered employment.
+For employees who attain eligibility for both tier I benefits and certain government pension or other pay-ments after 1985, a reduction may be required for receipt of a public pension based, in part or in whole, on employment not covered by railroad retirement or social security after 1956.
+This also applies to payments from non-profit organizations, certain foreign governments, and foreign employers.
+Usually, an employee's tier I benefit will not be reduced by more than 1/2 of his or her pension from non-covered employment.
 However, if the employee is under age 65 and receiving a disability annuity, the tier I benefit may be reduced by an added amount if the pension from noncovered employment is a public disability benefit.